-The general liability policy does include investigative and settlement expenses in its preamble to the “paying the expenses” provision while other policies are less clear on this fact.
+The general liability policy does include investigative and settlement expenses in its preamble to the “paying the expenses” provision, while other policies are less clear on this fact.

 The supplementary payments provisions also offer to pay all reasonable expenses incurred by the insured if and when the insurer requests the insured to assist in the investigation or defense of the claim or lawsuit.
 This includes actual loss of earnings by the insured up to $250 a day because of time off work.
-Since the insured is required by the policy conditions to cooperate with the insurer in the investigation, settlement, or defense of any claim or lawsuit, it is very appropriate for the insurer to pay the reasonable expenses incurred by the insured in such cooperation.
-This raises the questions: What is a “reasonable expense”?
+Since the insured is required by the policy conditions to cooperate with the insurer in the investigation, settlement, or defense of any claim or lawsuit, it is very appropriate for the insurer to pay the insured's reasonable expenses in such cooperation.
+This raises the question: What is a “reasonable expense”?
 And is $250 a day for time off work an acceptable sum?

-Not all court costs are covered
+Not all court costs are covered.

 This means that the attorneys’ fees and expenses of opposing counsel that may be taxed against the insured are not covered as supplementary payments.
-By excluding opposing attorneys’ fees and expenses as supplementary payments, these fees and expenses can then be viewed as damages the insured is obligated to pay because of the bodily injury or property damage claims.
+By excluding opposing attorneys’ fees and expenses as supplementary payments, these fees and expenses can be viewed as damages the insured is obligated to pay because of the bodily injury or property damage claims.
 The fees and expenses are then paid out of the policy limits of insurance.

 Interest on the full amount of any judgment against the insured that accrues after entry of the judgment is part of the supplementary payments section of all the liability policies.
 Normally, after a judgment is rendered against the insured, the court will allow interest to accrue on the amount due until the judgment is satisfied.
-Since the insurer may appeal the judgment, it is only fitting that the insurer also pays for any interest that accrues on the judgment amount while the appeal process proceeds.
-Note however, that the policies do limit this interest payment in certain ways.
+Since the insurer may appeal the judgment, it only fits that the insurer also pays for any interest that accrues on the judgment amount while the appeal process proceeds.
+Note, however, that the policies do limit this interest payment in certain ways.

-As noted, the supplementary payments clauses are an integral part of the liability policy and as part of the insurance contract, both insureds and insurers need to recognize their importance.
+As noted, the supplementary payments clauses are an integral part of the liability policy, and as part of the insurance contract, both insureds and insurers need to recognize their importance.